nghenglim/database_benchmark/README.md

 - In benchmark summary should auto populate query used or query version, script version or commit version
 - Benchmark should summarized all database summary and generate a html result with chart(preferably with JS)

-### Notice
+### FAQ
-- Since many people is questioning about the database configuration things
+- Why using default database configuration / configuration between databases is difference:
-  - this benchmark is using default configuration that comes with the docker image.
-The reason of doing so is because time consuming to standardize databases configuration and also default configuration should give a basic idea on how the database performs.
+  - This benchmark is using default configuration that comes with the docker image.
+  - Time consuming to standardize databases configuration
+  - Default configuration should give a basic idea on how the database performs.
 - Why missing benchmark on index, included data transfer time for benchmark, etc:
   - Is in the To Do list, however IMHO these are good to have benchmark.
 - Why run in VM which make this benchmark not so reliable:
   - Do not want to spend money to buy a physical server or cloud instances.
   - Make benchmark decentralized, everyone who had a laptop should be able to do their own benchmark instead of relying on others.
-A rough idea on how these database performs is very important knowledge for all the developer.
+  - A rough idea on how these database performs is very important knowledge for all the developer.